Physician construction loans can help you build your dream home without saving for a 20% down payment.

 Are Rates Competitive for Physician Construction Loans?

-Most physician construction loans have competitive interest rates––similar to rates you would find for a normal physician mortgage.
 In May 2020, Paul at Synovus said their interest rates typically fall close to 3.25% for a 30-year fixed-rate mortgage.
-These rates have risen to 7.116% in March 2023.
+These rates have risen significantly since then.

 As such, it’s important to understand that the rate you receive at the beginning of your home-building process might not be the rate of your final mortgage.

+Construction loans typically have a two-close process, meaning there are two points throughout the process where closing is required.
 Because some construction loans require a two-close process, the interest rate you receive at the beginning of the process might not be the rate of your final mortgage.

 If a home takes a year to build, and rates have drastically changed over that year, your final mortgage could have a much higher rate.
 However, according to Paul at Synovus, their Physician Construction Loans have a one-time closing policy, allowing your rate to be locked in from the beginning.

 Do Physician Construction Loans have PMI?